retextjs/retext/doc/plugins.md

 **nlcst** nodes, too.

-And finally, see [`wooorm/vfile`][vfile-util] for a list of utilities for working with virtual files and
+And finally, see [`wooorm/vfile`][vfile-util] for a list of utilities for working with virtual files.

 ## Using plugins